NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L2_Ports/README.md

 port 1 use
 ```

-Initially, Magic reported the port name but the additional metadata appeared as:
+Initially, properties such as port class and use were reported as:

 ```text
 default
 ```

-for properties such as port class and use.
+This indicated that the imported GDS did not provide all of the metadata needed to fully describe the function of each port.

-This demonstrated that the GDS representation alone did not provide all of the interface metadata expected for the standard cell.
+More importantly, the port numbering assigned by Magic needed to be compared against the vendor's electrical definition.

 ---

-## 3. Checking the Vendor SPICE Definition
+## 5. Checking the Vendor SPICE Library

-Because the port order generated by Magic was not guaranteed to match the vendor definition, I inspected the SKY130 standard-cell SPICE library.
+To determine the authoritative electrical port order, I inspected the SKY130 vendor SPICE library.

 I navigated to: